 - Purchase quantity limits — Stores sometimes use signs like “Limit: 12 per customer.”
 The number 12 then acts as an anchor that makes customers buy more than they intended.

 - Teacher’s judgments — In some schools, children are tracked and categorized by ability from an early age.
-Those categories then become anchors that shape the teacher’s expectations in the children.
+Those categories then become anchors that shape the teacher’s expectations for the children.

 - Longevity assumptions — If your parents lived to be very old, you’ll likely expect to live a long life, too.
 But if your parents died young, you’ll probably be surprised if you live for a long time.

 - First impressions — When you meet someone for the first time, that encounter becomes a reference point for all future interactions.
-It’s unfortunate and unfair, but first impression matter A LOT.
+It’s unfortunate and unfair, but first impressions matter A LOT.

 As you can see, the anchoring bias has a huge impact on our lives.
 As you draw conclusions, form judgments, and make decisions, keep this sneaky tendency in mind.